Jeremy Pena Player Props: Astros vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in MLB with a collective 7.9 strikeouts per nine innings.
+- The Brewers pitching staff is 25th in the league with a collective 7.9 strikeouts per nine innings.

-- The Brewers have the 14th-ranked team ERA among all league pitching staffs (4.18).
+- The Brewers have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.

-- Brewers pitchers combine to surrender the fourth-most home runs in baseball (66 total, 1.4 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (66 total, 1.4 per game).

-- Rea gets the start for the Brewers, his seventh of the season.
-He is 0-3 with a 5.52 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- Houser makes the start for the Brewers, his fourth of the season.
+He is 0-0 with a 3.07 ERA and 11 strikeouts through 14 2/3 innings pitched.

-- In his last time out on Sunday, May 14 against the Kansas City Royals, the right-hander threw 3 2/3 innings, giving up four earned runs while surrendering six hits.
+- The right-hander's last appearance came on Friday against the Tampa Bay Rays, when he went six scoreless innings while allowing four hits.

-- The 32-year-old has an ERA of 5.52, with 7.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .239 against him.
+- In three games this season, the 30-year-old has amassed a 3.07 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .322 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.